amilan/lib-maxiv-sardana_albaem/README.md

 In order to use the sardana controller, first be sure that you have a Sardana instance running (either a Sardana or Pool and MacroServer devices running).

+Also you need to ensure that you have a Skippy Tango Device Server running and controlling your EM#.
+That device server will be the one used by the controller.

 For this example, we are going to use spock to define our new controller and its elements.